By Erik Marcus

 Indian Desserts

-While we’ve just witnessed the abundance of excellent meal and snack possibilities that Indian food offers, I have only bad news when it comes to desserts.
+We’ve just witnessed the abundance of excellent vegan meal and snack possibilities that Indian food offers.
+Sadly, I have only bad news when it comes to desserts.
 One of my vegan Indian friends says dismissively: “There’s nothing to eat.”

 Nearly every popular Indian dessert contains dairy products or honey.
 If you’re lucky, you might be able to find vegan kaju burfi or jalebi, but even these dishes usually contain milk products.